 The public in this context does not necessarily mean the entire population of Wales.
 It may refer to a distinct section of the public such as a small community or interest group.

-Although the Ombudsman can consider information provided to him by employees who pass on information concerning wrongdoing in their workplace (whistleblowers), any resulting investigation will not substitute or interfere with the whistleblowing duties, responsibilities and processes of the public bodies concerned.
-The Ombudsman will signpost any potential whistleblowers to the body concerned or an appropriate person for consideration.
+Although we can consider information provided to us by employees who pass on information concerning wrongdoing in their workplace (whistleblowers), any resulting investigation will not substitute or interfere with the whistleblowing duties, responsibilities and processes of the public bodies concerned.
+We will signpost any potential whistleblowers to the body concerned or an appropriate person for consideration.

 Complaints about specific incidents or complaints of maladministration/service failure affecting individual members of the public only are unlikely to meet the criteria for an own initiative investigation.
-Such matters are more appropriate for consideration using the Ombudsman’s general powers of investigation.
+Such matters are more appropriate for consideration using our general powers of investigation.

-Where the Ombudsman considers that he should start an investigation he will arrange a consultation exercise with amongst others regulators of public bodies in Wales to seek views on the merits of investigation.
+Where we consider that we should start an investigation we will arrange a consultation exercise with amongst others regulators of public bodies in Wales to seek views on the merits of investigation.
 It may be possible to collaborate with one of these bodies to undertake a joint investigation and produce a report.

-The Ombudsman may in certain cases seek the views of the wider public, by advertising the proposed investigation on the PSOW website, in the media and/or by holding discussion events.
+We may in certain cases seek the views of the wider public, by advertising the proposed investigation on our website, in the media and/or by holding discussion events.

 Suggestions for wider own initiative investigations can be made by: